leo-holanda/leo-holanda/README.md

 - TypeScript
 - Angular
 - Express and Node.js
-- MongoDB.
+- MongoDB

-### :mortar_board: Studying
+### :mortar_board: Improving at

-- Ways to make my code better.
+- Ways to make my code better for me and for others.
 Software design principles, clean code and best pratices are some things I'm into.
+- Asynchronous programming with Observer pattern and how to solve its problems with RxJS.
 - English language, especially writing and speaking skills.

-### Some facts about me
+#### Some facts about me

 - :palm_tree: I love to spend time in nature and where I live this means some of the world's most beautiful beaches.
 - :notes: Music is essential for me.
 [This](https://open.spotify.com/playlist/0mA4liunPWnnlPCamzDe6r?si=0397e5acdeca4a85) is what I usually listen to.